sthysel/arch-install/README.md

 ![M.2](./pics/m2.jpg)

-So, you are a security nut with shit to hide ?
+So, you are a security nut with bones to hide ?
 Of course you are, they have made perps of us all so use [this guide](https://wiki.archlinux.org/index.php/dm-crypt/encrypting_an_entire_system) to exersise the little power you assume you have left, you poor deluded 21'th century peasant.
+Use that guide if you're the type.

 Here is where you destroy the data on your M.2 disk and build a new Arch distro on top of its smoking ruin.
 Did you know that you could take the M.2 out, store it